Don't Wait For Me

 The Royal Exchange Theatre in Manchester is opened on 15th September.

-Eight men are killed on 23rd September when a fire breaks out at Swan Hunter's Neptune shipyard, near Newcastle-upon-Tyne.
+Eight men are killed on 23rd September after a fire breaks out at Swan Hunter's Neptune shipyard, near Newcastle-upon-Tyne.
 More than 500 men had been working on the Royal Navy destroyer HMS Glasgow at the time.

-On 24th September Ian Smith accepts Henry Kissenger's proposal for a two-year transition to black majority rule in Rhodesia.
+On Friday, 24th September Ian Smith accepts Henry Kissenger's proposal for a two-year transition to black majority rule in Rhodesia.

 |

-| Oct |
+Oct |

 In the West German general election Helmut Schmidt's coalition government is returned to power on 3rd October with a reduced majority.